Alternatives to Nitrile Gloves

 Latex gloves are used for a variety of purposes, including general usage, dishwashing, janitorial tasks, and medical exams.
 However, it is important to note that food preparation is not one of them.
 The powder used to ease the putting on and removing of gloves can leave behind a residue on food.
 Latex gloves are the best alternatives instead for situations where greater sensitivity and dexterity are needed like dentistry and surgery.

-On the other hand, you can use nitrile glove for the same tasks that you use latex gloves for.
+On the other hand, you can use nitrile gloves for the same tasks that you use latex gloves for.
 However, since they are powder-free and latex-free, they can also be used to cook and prepare food.

-Butyl Gloves
+Alternative 03: Butyl Gloves

 Butyl rubber gloves protect against a variety of industrial chemicals.
 They're tough enough for the tough jobs, but sensitive enough for details.
 The quality and chemical resistance of butyl rubber protect against a wide variety of industrial chemicals, highly corrosive acids, strong bases, ketones, and other harsh chemicals while providing a good tactile grip.